Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Geometric Considerations in Disk Gravity

 The behavior of this ratio is shown in Figure~\ref{fig:area_ratio}.

-Near the galactic center, the region excluded by local symmetry occupies most of the disk, leaving only a thin crescent at the outer edge as the net contributing region.
-As the observer approaches the disk boundary, this excluded region shrinks and both approaches converge.

-Although real galaxies do not exhibit uniform surface density, this simplified example highlights the geometric origin of the discrepancy.
-In realistic exponential disks, the same qualitative effect persists: neglecting external mass leads to an incomplete evaluation of the gravitational field.
+Although real galaxies do not have uniform surface density, this simplified example highlights the geometric origin of the effect.
+In more realistic disk models, the same qualitative behavior persists: the contribution of material exterior to the observation radius can remain significant and should be accounted for when evaluating the gravitational field.